tanuj-22/Decentragram/README.md

-Decentragram
+Peer Pix

 https://dinsta.vercel.app/

-Decentragram is a decentralized Instagram clone built on Ethereum.
+Peer Pix is a decentralized Instagram clone built on Ethereum.
 It is a simple dApp that allows users to upload images to the blockchain and view them on the front-end.

 The dApp is built using the Truffle framework and React.js.
 The front-end is built using React.js and the back-end is built using Solidity.